Parenting A Bipolar Teenager with Expert Guide!

 Never let anyone label your child as “a bipolar” because people may have bipolar disorder but they are never bipolar as a personality.
 Labeling makes things worse for the person who is already suffering from a lot.

-2. Identify potential triggers for bipolar moods!
+2. Identify potential triggers!

 Some commonly occurring triggers for a bipolar person have been enlisted below: